- 18 years of age or above

 - If you are studying abroad in your final semester at Penn State, please note that Penn State may not receive your grades in time for graduation

-Students will stay in apartments with shared rooms, bath and kitchen.
-Students will be approximately a 15-minute walk or 6-minute bike ride from the instructors' apartment.
+Students will stay in a hostel with shared rooms and bath.
+Students will be within a 15-minute walk or 6-minute bike ride from the instructors' apartment.
 All housing will have internet access.

 For more information on program costs, please be sure to review the budget sheet.
 These budget sheets include information on costs that are billable to the bursar bill, as well as estimated additional costs.
 Costs vary by program, so it is important to review this information carefully.

 Please note that tuition rates may vary depending on major and class standing.

 The Education Abroad Office awards a number of grants and scholarships to students who participate in an education abroad program through Penn State Global.
 The application for the scholarships awarded through the Education Abroad Office is included with your program application.
 Eligibility is based on academic merit and/or financial need.
 You must have a current FAFSA on file to be awarded.
 There are additional scholarship opportunities through our partner universities, Penn State Academic Departments, and other sources.
 To view a full list of scholarships, eligibility requirements, and deadlines visit Funding Study Abroad.

 Penn State students who plan to study on a Penn State approved program can use most forms of financial aid towards the cost of the program.
 Exceptions include work-study awards and some athletic scholarships.
 If you have specific questions regarding your aid awards, contact the Penn State Office of Student Aid.

 Withdrawal and refund details are dependent on the timing and reason for your withdrawal from a Penn State Education Abroad Program.
 For specific details and steps on how to withdraw, read the Education Abroad Policies.